 2) Sales managers can track account metrics through the sales funnel.
 At SalesHive, we setup account statuses that are updated as contacts progress through the sales cycle.
 These status changes trigger date stamp fields on the account which enable for weekly reporting on overall account progress through the sales funnel.

-3) After uploading a contact list using an Ideal Customer Profile, sales reps can create a view of all the relevant decision makers and view all the relevant account activities, which tells a story of previous outreach, interactions and progress.
+3) After uploading a contact list using an Ideal Customer Profile, account based sales reps can create a view of all the relevant decision makers and view all the relevant account activities, which tells a story of previous outreach, interactions and progress.
 Note: It is very important to build out a Sales Development Playbook before building your target lists.

 Here are the contact and account statuses we recommend (account statuses are automatically updated as contact statuses are updated and progressed through the sales funnel):